Bladder Cancer

 Other risk factors include:

-- Having had radiation to treat another type of cancer
+• Having had pelvic radiation to treat another type of cancer

 Some common symptoms of bladder cancer include:

-However, these symptoms can also be signs of bladder problems that aren’t cancerous.
+However, these symptoms can also be signs of bladder problems that aren’t cancerous, such as infection or an overactive bladder.
 If you have these symptoms, make sure to see your doctor.

 Quick Guide to Coping with Bladder Cancer